ESRA is listed as a registered charity and operates in accordance with its constitution, adopted on the 10th January 2013.

 member’s representative (who need not be a member of

-the charity) has been allowed to make representations to
+the charity) has been allowed to make representations to the meeting.

 10. General meetings